auth0/docs/articles/multifactor-authentication/guardian/configuration.md

 Guardian is Auth0's multifactor authentication (MFA) application that provides a simple, safe way for you to implement MFA.
 The Guardian app is currently available for mobile devices running iOS or Android.

-For applications where Guardian MFA is enabled, the user will be required to sign in **and** confirm the logon with a verified mobile device.
+For applications where Guardian MFA is enabled, the user will be required to sign in **and** confirm the login with a verified mobile device.
 You can find additional information on the user log in process [here](#).

 ## Implementing Multifactor Authentication
 Within Auth0, you may implement MFA via the **Multifactor Auth** page of the Management Dashboard.